osmandapp/web/main/docs/user/personal/maps.md

 To download the required map, on the Download tab, find the section you are interested in and then the folder in it.
 Tap the folder to open a list of available maps.
 1. **Maps that can be downloaded** will have a download icon.
-2. **Downloaded maps** will have a green icon and either a 3-dot menu menu for Android or an *I* icon for iOS, in both cases located to the right of the map name field.
+2. **Downloaded maps** will have a green icon and either a three-dot menu for Android or an *I* icon for iOS, in both cases located to the right of the map name field.
 3. If you have the **free version of OsmAnd**, there will be a [GET](../purchases/index.md) icon next to the name of maps that are not available to you, which will take you to the purchase screen.

 *Downloads tab consists of map groups:*